 Hidden in Madrid’s Retiro Park, in front of a small lake surrounded by trees and gardens to relax in.
 The Glass Palace is an iron and glass building with numerous opportunities for taking photos: its transparent walls, reflections in the water, the surrounding trees, and contemporary art exhibitions held inside...

-There are roads that are walkways with incredible views.
-This is the case when descending the Anaga Rural Park on Tenerife in the Canary Islands.
+There are roads that lead you through incredible views.
+For example, coming down through Anaga Rural Park, Tenerife, in the Canary Islands.
 The area is classed as a Biosphere Reserve and its lush vegetation almost reaches the sea.
-Other roads in Spain to take amazing photos are the dizzying Sa Calobra (Mallorca), the flowery Valle del Jerte (Cáceres) during March and April, or the road connecting Tarifa and Algeciras (Cádiz) with views of the Strait of Gibraltar.
+Other roads in Spain to take amazing photos are the dizzying Sa Calobra (Mallorca), the Jerte valley (Cáceres) during March and April when it overflows with cherry blossom, or the road from Tarifa to Algeciras (Cádiz) with views of the Strait of Gibraltar.

 The Nervión waterfall is nearly 300m high

-The photos from this natural waterfall are fantastic but if you are a true instagrammer your stories will be a success with the surroundings and the sound of the water.
+Photos of this natural waterfall are fantastic, but next-level instagrammers will want to create stories with the whole area and the sound of the water.
 The 270m drop makes it the highest waterfall on the Iberian peninsula.
-It is located between the Basque Country and Castile and Leon, and we would recommend visiting when it is raining or thawing because the waterfall has more water.
+Between the Basque Country and Castilla y León, we recommend visiting it during rainy seasons or when the snow is thawing on the mountains, for an even more spectacular flow of water.

 The lavender fields of Brihuega in Guadalajara

 If you like nature, you’ll like these views.
 And if you like to take photos, you will love it here, especially in July.
 Among the vast, fragrant lavender fields Brihuega holds concerts which help fill everything with magic.
 Here's a challenge: can you capture it on camera?

 Sailing boats among buildings... the Bay of Santander